OraOpenSource/apex-nitro/README.md

     |-lib
 ```

-APEX Front-End Boost will compile your files and push it to your APEX application.
+APEX Nitro will compile your files and push it to your APEX application.

 [See examples.](/examples/readme.md)

 [*Seeing self-signed SSL browser warnings?*](/docs/ssl-warning.md)

 ## Publish to APEX
-Once you are done developing, you may want to publish your files to *APEX Shared Components - Application Static Files*.
+When you are done developing, you may want to publish your files to the APEX Shared Components.

 ```
-afeb publish <project>
+apex-nitro publish <project>
 ```

 [See documentation](/docs/publish.md) to get SQLcl running on your environment.

 ## Changelog